alexclifton4/RingOfFire/README.md

 The drinking game online.

-Used node.js on the backend and socket.io for communication.
+Uses node.js on the backend and socket.io for communication.